brunobraziel/signappjs/README.md

 You can [click here](https://realm.io/products/realm-database) to understand how this is implemented.

 **OBS:** This whole project has comments in Portuguese in order to document for later studies.
-In case of any doubt or suggestions, I will be very glad to attend!
+In case of any doubt or suggestions, please contact-me.